bryanmcnett/bhh/README.md

 trivially rejected per unit time, it is probably not as good as
-BVH et al, partially by virtue of the fact that an implicit BVH uses no memory.
+BVH et al, partially by virtue of the fact that an implicit BHH uses no memory.

 ---